mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 	```

+Location managers are another example of a dependency.

 If you have ever used Core Location in your application, then you were using a dependency.
 Not only do you interact with Apple’s frameworks for fetching location data, which you do not control, but those APIs interact with the GPS instruments in your device in order to triangulate coordinates.
 That is a major outside system interacting with satellites orbiting the earth.